Hayes, Hillingdon: Culture

+Social clubs likewise began to close in the 21st century.
+St Claret's (known locally as the Botwell Club) at the Immaculate Heart of Mary Church, Botwell Lane was officially established in 1966, but its roots went back to the 1930s, when an increasing number of Irish people began coming to live in Hayes.
+In its 1970s/1980s heyday, the Botwell Club was (in common with the working men's club) a "thriving community hub".
+The Church closed the club on its long-established footing in September 2008, and despite organisers' attempts to keep going on a new lease agreement basis, in 2013 The Irish Post noted the Botwell Club was facing closure, owing in large part to high rent.
+The bar & social club attached to Hayes F.C.'s century-old Church Road home-ground closed in 2010 when the football club was forced to make way for a large housing estate development.
+Glenister Hall (a former annex of the working men's club) and an adjacent sports-ground at the end of Minet Drive were closed and demolished in advance of a controversial 2011 housing development.

-Much-loved entertainer Dame Gracie Fields visited Hayes's His Master's Voice factory in 1933; Pathé News footage shows Gracie pressing her four millionth record alongside factory employees and singing the title song of her 1932 film Looking on the Bright Side to huge cheers.
-Fields's contemporary George Formby visited Hayes's His Master's Voice studios in February 1924.
-Earlier, several noted music hall performers came to record at Hayes's HMV studios: Formby's father, George Formby Sr, recorded Grandfather's Clock on 12 April 1916; G. H. Elliott recorded Mississippi Honeymoon on 17 November 1922; and Harry Lauder recorded titles including Roamin' In The Gloamin' and I Love a Lassie on 3 March 1926, as well as visiting Hayes on other occasions in the 1910s and '20s.
+Much-loved entertainer Dame Gracie Fields visited Hayes's Gramophone factory in 1933; Pathé News footage shows Gracie pressing her four millionth record alongside factory employees and singing the title song of her 1932 film Looking on the Bright Side to huge cheers.
+Earlier, several noted music hall performers came to record at Hayes's Gramophone studios: George Formby's father, George Formby Sr, recorded Grandfather's Clock on 12 April 1916; G. H. Elliott recorded Mississippi Honeymoon on 17 November 1922; and Harry Lauder recorded Roamin' In The Gloamin' and other songs in March 1926, as well as visiting Hayes on other occasions in the 1910s and '20s.

+Music hall strongman Eugen Sandow (1867–1925) – whose 1913 cocoa factory was significant to Hayes's history in industry (see the Industry section, above) – is commemorated in a 28-metre-high mural completed in 2022.
+The period-inspired artwork is on the gable-end of a ten-storey building, viewable from the Elizabeth line.

 Botwell House hosted early performances by The Rolling Stones (5 August 1963) and The Who (19 April 1965).
-Accounts of an open-air pop festival organised at Botwell House in 1963 and 1964 – where performers included Dusty Springfield and Screaming Lord Sutch – suggest these may arguably have been the first examples of an open-air pop festival in the UK (excluding jazz festivals).
+Accounts of a Whit Monday pop festival organised at Botwell House in 1963 and 1964 – where performers included Dusty Springfield, The Animals and Screaming Lord Sutch – suggest these were arguably the first examples of an open-air pop festival in the UK (excluding jazz festivals).
 The Blue Moon club on Church Road – next to Hayes F.C., 1964–1966 – hosted performances by bands including: The Yardbirds (10 June 1964), The Who (20 June 1965), and Eric Clapton's Cream (18 September 1966).

 Marc Bolan of glam rock band T. Rex visited Hayes EMI's record pressing plant on 19 June 1972.

+A song titled ‘Hayes, Middlesex’ features on indie singer/songwriter David Westlake's 2022 album My Beautiful England.